pretix/pretix-docs/docs/guides/widget.md

 </script>
 ```

-If you want to trigger loading the widgets, call `window.PretixWidget.buildWidgets()`.
+In order to trigger loading the widgets, call `window.PretixWidget.buildWidgets()`.

 ## Waiting for the widget to load or close

-If you want to run custom JavaScript once the widget is fully loaded or when it is closed, you can register callback functions.
+If you want to run custom JavaScript once the widget is fully loaded or when it is closed, you can register callback functions:
-Note that these function might be run multiple times, for example if you have multiple widgets on a page or if the user switches e.g. from an event list to an event detail view:

 ```
 <script type="text/javascript">